 There are many lenders offering debt consolidation loans and those loans will be either “secured” or “unsecured”.

 A “secured” loan is a type of loan where you pledge to let your lender have something of yours (called “security”) if you can’t pay your loan back.
-The best known example of a type of secured loan is a mortgage but there are other types of security you can offer (depending on the company lending you the money) including your car (for a logbook loan) or valuables (like jewellery or electronic equipment you might offer a pawnbroker).
+The best-known example of a type of secured loan is a mortgage but there are other types of security you can offer (depending on the company lending you the money) including your car (for a logbook loan) or valuables (like jewelry or electronic equipment you might offer a pawnbroker).

 With an unsecured loan, you don’t need to offer lenders any security for a loan if you meet their lending criteria.
 However, because the lender doesn’t have any security, that means that your debt consolidation loan will, more often than not, have a slightly higher rate of interest than a secured loan.